 2019 Kawasaki Ninja H2 / H2 Carbon

-Kawasaki takes the next step in the struggle to find that perfect balance between displacement, performance and affordability with the new-for-2018 Ninja 400.
-This all-new ride delivers the aggressive styling that one expects from the Ninja family with a host of improvements over the previous generation.
+Kawasaki took the next step in the struggle to find that perfect balance between displacement, performance and affordability with the new-in-2018 Ninja 400.
+This ride delivers the aggressive styling that you expect from the Ninja family with a host of improvements over the previous generation.
 More power, less weight and a mature presentation should hold the new Ninja in good stead in the highly-competitive small-displacement sportbike market that serves as the main battlefield in the contest to instill some brand loyalty in the increasingly important Millennial buyer base.
-It appears that the Ninja 300 is going by the wayside as the factory tries to unload the 2017 300s with a discounted price tag, so it’s probably safe to say the 400 is the replacement ride; at least in the U.S. market.
-After a race to the bottom, it looks like Kawi has decided the sweet spot lies somewhere uphill for American riders.

 Continue reading for my review of the Kawasaki Ninja 400.